-Only where you provide this information, we may also process other categories of sensitive personal data: including racial or ethnic origin, sex life, mental and physical health, details of injuries, medication/treatment received, political beliefs, labour union affiliation, genetic data, biometric data, data concerning sexual orientation and criminal records, fines and other similar judicial records.
-However, such processing is dependent on you first supplying the information so you are always in control of what sensitive data we process.
+Only where you provide this information, we may also process other special category data: including racial or ethnic origin, sex life, mental and physical health, details of injuries, medication/treatment received, political beliefs, labour union affiliation, genetic data, biometric data, data concerning sexual orientation and criminal records, fines and other similar judicial records.
+However, such processing is dependent on you first supplying the information, so you are always in control of what special category data we process.